StevenBlack/vocab/readme.md

 ### sirenic
-Having the qualities of a siren (the human kind)— women who are irresistibly alluring and almost dangerously tempting.
-Michelle Pfeiffer frequently plays sirenic roles.
-Pronounced SY-REN-LCK.
+Having the qualities of a siren (the human kind) — irresistibly alluring and almost dangerously tempting.

 ### sitomanic